 Each cable has a designed laying depth, If the laying depth is not the same as the designed value, then you should apply the Laying Depth factor.

-Soil thermal resistivity correction table:
+Soil thermal resistivity correction table

 Soil thermal resistivity is one of the most important factors in cable laying underground.
-This importance is because it affects directly soil conductivity and its ability to reduce cable temperature.
+This importance is because it directly affects soil conductivity and its ability to reduce cable temperature.

 Cables buried in the ground must emit heat into the environment.
 Soil heat conductivity varies substantially based on soil characteristics such as closeness to a water source, coastal area, dry soil, and desert sand.